 Main St, Waterville

-Another Waterville annual celebration starts with a parade the day after Thanksgiving.
+Waterville’s annual celebration starts with a parade the day after Thanksgiving.
 Witness dozens of floats that bring Santa and Mrs. Claus to their holiday home of Kringleville.
 This tradition of a log cabin housing Santa during the season began in 1969.
-Returning in 2022, it will be an in-person event, so expect a mini ice rink in front of the cabin and many arctic creatures outside.
+You can expect a mini ice rink in front of the cabin and many arctic creatures outside.

 Located just under an hour west of Captain Nickels Inn, both Kringleville and the Waterville Opera House are fun visits in and of themselves.
-Visit the Waterville Opera House for tickets, times, and more information.
+Visit the Waterville Opera House for tickets, times, and more information on holiday events.

 Belfast’s Holiday on the Harbor